Claualvarez/ECCB2020/Conservation_and_covariation.md

 **What can we do with this structue-based multiple sequence alignment?** \
 This multiple sequence alignment has very few sequences, but we can use this MSA to *seed* a larger multiple sequence alignment. \
-For the following exercises we will use our small structure-based multiple sequence alignment, but keep in mind that you can realign a larger dataset of sequences using a *seed* with mafft add.
+For the following exercises, we will use our small structure-based multiple sequence alignment, but keep in mind that you can realign a larger dataset of sequences using a *seed* with mafft add.

 ## Exercise 2: Use the structure-based MSA to calculate a phylogeny.
 **1. Go to the MPI Boioinformatics toolkit page, on the ``Classification`` tab select the program [PhyML](https://toolkit.tuebingen.mpg.de/tools/phyml).**